 Conclusion: More gluten, more gluten intolerance

 The results from these first studies, when gluten introduction was clear: it doesn’t help.
 Instead, all evidence indicates that the official guidelines instead hurt babies.
 Parents who follow this advice to introduce gluten early on run a higher risk of getting gluten intolerant children!
-The advice has to be changed soon, anything else would be irresponsible.
+The advice will likely have to be changed.

 When and how should parents introduce gluten to their children in order to avoid gluten intolerance?
 Judging from the best science we have so far, the simple answer may be this: